Bombing of Tokyo (10 March 1945): Japanese defenses

 Tokyo's civil defenses were also lacking.
 The city's fire department comprised around 8,000 firemen spread between 287 fire stations, but they had little modern firefighting equipment.
 The firefighting tactics used by the fire department were ineffective against incendiary bombs.
 Civilians had been organized into more than 140,000 neighborhood firefighting associations with a nominal strength of 2.75 million people, but these were also ill-equipped.
 The basic equipment issued to the firefighting associations was incapable of extinguishing fires started by M69s.
 Few air raid shelters had been constructed, though most households dug crude foxholes to shelter in near their homes.
-Firebreaks had been created across the city in an attempt to stop the spread of fire; over 200,000 houses were destroyed as part of this effort.
-Rubble was often not cleared from the firebreaks, which provided a source of fuel.
-The Japanese Government also encouraged children and civilians with non-essential jobs to evacuate Tokyo, and 1.7 million had departed by March 1945.
+Over 200,000 houses were destroyed to create firebreaks across the city in an attempt to stop the spread of fire; however, rubble was often not cleared from the firebreaks, which provided a source of fuel.
+The Japanese Government had encouraged children and civilians with non-essential jobs to evacuate Tokyo, and 1.7 million had departed by March 1945.
 However, many other civilians had moved into Tokyo from impoverished rural areas over the same period.